ronen567/just-the-docs/docs/optimizations.md

 This phenomenon can occure not only when gradient changes significantly in high curvaturs as depicted by Figure 4, but in a plateau, where gradient is negligible, but still may have slight sporadic differences which lead to oscliations.

+Throughout the rest of this post, the challenges will be graphically illustrated for both Gradient Descent, and the other presented Gradient Descent variants, which aim to solve some of the challengs.

+Anyway, let's start examining Gradient Descent under easy to converge conditions, and also various convergence challenged conditions.

 ### Illustrative Examples of 2D Gradient Descent Varoius Scenarios